Dr. Rosa Patterson, PsyD, BCBA

 During her free time, Katherine likes spending time with her husband and son and baking.

 “You are BRAVER than you believe, STRONGER than you seem, and SMARTER than you think.” –A.A.
 Milne

 Michael Forsberg graduated from the University of California Irvine with a Bachelors of Arts Degree in Cognitive Science.
 He has been working with children on the autism spectrum and with other special needs since 2010.
 Michael received his Masters in Clinical Psychology in 2017 from Vanguard University of Southern California.
-He completed his BCaBA coursework in Applied Behavior Analysis at the Florida Institute of Technology.
-In February 2016 he successfully passed his BCaBA certification exam.
+He completed his BCBA coursework in Applied Behavior Analysis at the Florida Institute of Technology.

 Since 2010, Michael has worked with a diverse population of children, adolescents, and adults.
 He is experienced in Applied Behavior Analysis (ABA), Discrete Trial Training (DTT), Natural Environment Training (NET), and Picture Communication Systems (PECS).
 He has experience working with individuals with autism, oppositional defiant disorder, obsessive compulsive disorder, and various anxiety disorders.
 Michael believes that everyone has the potential to grow and achieve their goals.
 He strives to help people and support them in any way possible to achieve their ultimate potential.